Design and manufacture real products to make the world better.

 DESIGN THE FUTURE EXPO

-On Sunday, June 25th from 7PM -9PM, family, friends, and the wider community are invited to the d.school for the Design the Future Expo, a media attended event where students will showcase the final products they created during the program and detail their journey along the way.
+On the final day of camp, family, friends, and the wider community are invited to the d.school for the Design the Future Expo, a media attended event where students will showcase the final products they created during the program and detail their journey along the way.

 WHAT STUDENTS CAN EXPECT FROM DESIGN THE FUTURE